This article is part of a larger series on How to Do Payroll.

 Step-by-Step Instructions for Doing Payroll in New Jersey

-Step 2: Register with New Jersey state.
+Step 2: Register with New Jersey.
 Register at the Division of Revenue and Enterprise Services.
 Once you have your EIN, you need to fill out the certificate of formation and file the tax/employer registration form, NJ-REG.
 You can do this online.

 Step 3: Set up your payroll.
 Create a set schedule of paydays that are at least twice a month (except for executives and supervisors, who can be monthly), and take into account overtime rules as listed below.
 You can do payroll by hand (although we don’t recommend it), set up an Excel payroll template, or sign up for a payroll software.